 Line a 30cm (length) 20cm (width) 2½ cm (depth) pan with baking paper or parchment, leaving enough over hanging so you can lift out the slice once it’s chilled.

 Next, spoon the mixture evenly into the prepared tin.
 Then place a piece of baking paper/parchment over the top and use the back of a spoon to even out the mixture and to compact it further.
-Very carefully peel away the baking paper/parchment, then allow your mixture to cool back down to room temperature before placing it in the refrigerator for about an hour or so to firm up.
+Very carefully peel away the baking paper/parchment, then allow your mixture to cool back down to room temperature before placing it in the refrigerator for about a couple of hours to firm up.
 This makes cutting the slice into bars a lot easier, as if it is too soft it will just fall apart when slicing.

 To make the chocolate drizzle (see notes above), add all the ingredients to a small bowl and whisk everything together.
 I like to use a small whisk to do this, as it helps disperse any small lumps in the cacao powder.
-When the chocolate is first combined, it has a very thin, syrupy consistency.
+When the chocolate is first combined, it has a thin, syrupy consistency.
 So set it aside and allow the chocolate to thicken up, stirring it from time to time.
-Use a teaspoon and take a small amount of the chocolate and drizzle over each bar.
-Then allow to chocolate to set before eating.
-You can store these in the pantry, but if you need to store in the refrigerator you can.
-Just remove them and let them come back to room temperature before eating.

 Storage Tip – The bottom of the bars are a little on the sticky side, so I line the base of a large airtight container with baking paper/parchment.
 I put the first layer of bars on the bottom and then add another piece of baking paper over the top before adding another layer of bars and so on.